Away from the busy coast of Montenegro, the picturesque Durmitor National Park is like a playground for nature seekers.

 DURMITOR IS GREAT FOR BOTH SUMMER AND WINTER LOVERS

-I enjoyed my visit in the protected area immensely, and I hope the next time you’re in Montenegro, this inspires you to do the same!
+I enjoyed my visit to the protected area immensely, and I hope the next time you’re in Montenegro, this inspires you to do the same!